 How do I prepare for the CT scan?

 You can eat and drink normally before the scan.

 You should continue to take your medicines as normal; however, please contact the Radiology Department on 01384 456111 ext.
-5289 if you are taking metformin for diabetes.
+4610 if you are taking metformin or are diabetic.